-The Event Types page in Manager enables you to view and maintain details of the event types that you have created or which you have permission to edit.
+The Event Types page in Splunk Web lets you view and maintain details of the event types that you have created or which you have permission to edit.
 You can also add new event types through the Event Types page.
 Event types displayed on the Event Types page may be available globally (system-wide) or they may apply to specific Apps.

-To add an event type through Manager, navigate to the Event Types page and click New.
-Splunk takes you to the Add New event types page.
+To add an event type in Splunk Web, navigate to the Event Types page and click New.
+Splunk Enterprise takes you to the Add New event types page.

 From this page you enter the new event type's Destination App, Name, and the Search string that ultimately defines the event type (see "Save a search as an event", above).

 Note: All event types are initially created for a specific App.
 To make a particular event type available to all users on a global basis, you have to locate the event type on the Event Types page, click its Permissions link, and change the This app only selection to All apps.
 For more information about setting permissions for event types (and other knowledge object types), see "Manage knowledge object permissions," in this manual.

 You can optionally include Tags for the event type.
 For more information about tagging event types and other kinds of Splunk Enterprise knowledge, see "About tags and aliases" in this manual.